alekspetrov/mcp-docs-service/README.md

 ### Using with Claude Desktop

-When using Claude Desktop, you can invoke the tools in your conversation:
+When using Claude Desktop, you can invoke the tools in two ways:

+1. **Using the Tool Picker**:

+   - Click the hammer icon in the bottom right corner of the input box
+   - Select "docs-manager" from the list of available tools
+   - Choose the specific tool you want to use (e.g., "mcp_docs_manager_read_document")
+   - Fill in the required parameters and click "Run"

+2. **Using Natural Language**:
+   - You can ask Claude to use the tools in natural language:

 ```
-Please use the docs-manager tool to read the file README.md
+Can you use the docs-manager tool to read the README.md file?
 ```

 ```